 Following changes introduced in April 2015 you now have more choice and flexibility than ever before over how and when you can take money from your pension pot.
-Take your time to understand your options, and get help and advice as what you decide now will affect your retirement income for the rest of your life.
+Take your time to understand your options, and get help and advice - what you decide now will affect your retirement income for the rest of your life.

 Taking your pension from April 2015